soliplex/chatbot/docs/usage.md

 ### Widget doesn't appear

 1. Check browser console for errors
-2. Verify `baseUrl` is correct and the backend is running
+2. Verify `baseUrl` is correct and the backend is running (or omit it to let users enter the URL manually)
 3. Ensure the script is loaded before calling `init()`

 ### Tools not working